bringauto/io-module/doc/IO_module_doc.md

 #### JSON messages

 Statuses and commands decribed above will be transported as JSON strings.
-The key's strings are shortened to save some space on devices with limited memory.
+The key names are shortened to save some space on devices with limited memory.

 ##### Example of status JSON